veikkonyfors/util/shell/oneliners.md

 \# Counts only size of flat files on the directory ignoring sub-directories
 \# Handy to find directories with huge file(s) or huge number of small files.
 \# With plain du itself one is having hard times to accomplish it
 \# 1.2.2022: Unfortunately not all Unix systems have du with -S option available natively.
-E.g. MacosX, AIX.
+E.g. MacOSX, AIX.
 \# Had once upon a time self written command 'dus' doing exactly the same thing.
 \# It was in java.
 I might some time compose 'dus' in Python and make it available.
+\# 3.2.2022: AIX nowadays seem to have -S for separate directories.
+MacOSX still doesn't have.

 find . -type d -exec du -sS {} \; | sort -nr | head